stormforger/cli/README.md

 Releases are done via [Github Actions](https://github.com/stormforger/cli/actions).

-When ready for a release and pull requests are merged into master, just create and push a new tag:
+When ready for a release and pull requests are merged into main, just create and push a new tag:

 ```console
 git tag vA.B.C